rmcanany/SolidEdgeHousekeeper/README.md

 Compose a filter by defining one or more **Conditions**, and adding them one-by-one to the list.
 A **Condition** consists of a **Property**, a **Comparison**, and a **Value**.
 For example, `Material contains stainless`, where `Material` is the **Property**, `contains` is the **Comparison**, and `stainless` is the **Value**.

 Any number of Conditions are allowed for a filter.
-The filters can be named, saved, modified, and deleted as desired.
+The filters can be named, saved, modified, and deleted.
 The tools to do so are in the **Toolbar -- Saved Setting Group**.

 Most people use a limited number of properties.
 You can set which ones are available in the drop-down list.
 That is done on the **Configuration Tab -- Templates Page**.